BrunoFonttesJ/infra-kubernetes/README.md

 ```

 The configuration is set to be routing traffic equally between the blue and the green deployments, so that as you hit this url multiple times, you will see that the response messages will be interleaving between `Welcome to Blue Home service!` and `Welcome to Green Home service!`.

+Usually in this deployment strategy, 100% of the traffic is sent to the green deployment and the blue one is kept intact, so that, in case of finding any issues on the green version, it is possible to just switch to the blue deployment(stable) with minimal complexity and impact.

+In this example, just for proof-of-concept purposes, we have it weighted, simulating a scenario that demands an incremental risk management.
+This hybrid model is useful for high-traffic and mission-critical systems where an instant cutover may introduce unnaceptable risks.
+This approach is also similar to a canary release based on weight.

+### Canary relase feature(Based on header)

+TBD

 ### Multiple Backend services unified under the API Gateway